stephanneumann83/stephanneumann83.github.io/_pages/about.md

 Organisation Activities

+- Program committee chair for the 6th European Workshop on Usable Security (EuroUSEC 2022)
+- Steering comitttee member for the 7th International Joint Conference on Electronic Voting (E-VOTE-ID 2022)
 - Track chair for the 6th International Joint Conference on Electronic Voting (E-VOTE-ID 2021)
 - Track chair for the 5th International Joint Conference on Electronic Voting (E-VOTE-ID 2020)
 - 21st E-Voting PhD Colloquium, Karlsruhe Institute of Technology (2018)